vestige-java/vestige/assemblies/standard_edition_standalone/src/main/assembly/windows/README.txt

 PROXY

 Vestige try to use system proxy settings.
-If it does not work it tries to use %VESTIGE_BASE%\m2\settings.xml If the file does not exist then it uses %HOME%\.m2\settings.xml
+If it does not work it tries to use %VESTIGE_CONFIG%\m2\settings.xml If the file does not exist then it uses %HOME%\.m2\settings.xml

 ---
 STARTING

-Double-click on vestige.bat to start vestige.
+Double-click on vestige.exe to start vestige.
-Once started you can access to vestige console.
+Right click on status icon and click on open web administration.

 ---
 SSH